Layr-Labs/eigenda-proxy/README.md

 An ephemeral memory store backend can be used for faster feedback testing when testing rollup integrations.
 To target this feature, use the CLI flags `--memstore.enabled`, `--memstore.expiration`.

 ### Storage Fallback
 An optional storage fallback CLI flag `--routing.fallback-targets` can be leveraged to ensure resiliency when **reading**.
-When enabled, a blob is persisted to a fallback target after being successfully dispersed using the keccak256 hash of the existing EigenDA commitment for the fallback target key.
-This ensure second order keys are succinct.
+When enabled, a blob is persisted to a fallback target after being successfully dispersed.
+Fallback targets use the keccak256 hash of the existing EigenDA commitment as their key, for succinctness.
 In the event that blobs cannot be read from EigenDA, they will then be retrieved in linear order from the provided fallback targets.

 ### Storage Caching
 An optional storage caching CLI flag `--routing.cache-targets` can be leveraged to ensure less redundancy and more optimal reading.
 When enabled, a blob is persisted to each cache target after being successfully dispersed using the keccak256 hash of the existing EigenDA commitment for the fallback target key.
 This ensure second order keys are succinct.
 Upon a blob retrieval request, the cached targets are first referenced to read the blob data before referring to EigenDA.